ISHAN-2001/IIIT-Guest-House/README.md

 # IIIT-Guest-House
-This software is used IIIT
+This software is used IIIT Guest house management